patcg-individual-drafts/private-aggregation-api/README.md

 browser or caller code), and more easily compare the performance to cookie-based alternatives.

-This mechanism is similar to Attribution Reporting API’s [debug aggregatable reports](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#optional-extended-debugging-reports).
+This mechanism is similar to Attribution Reporting API's [debug aggregatable reports](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#optional-extended-debugging-reports).
 When the debug mode is enabled for a report, a cleartext version of the payload will be included in the report.
+Additionally, the shared_info will also include the flag `"debug_mode": "enabled"` to allow the aggregation service to support debugging functionality on these reports.

 This data will only be available in a transitional phase while third-party cookies are available and are already capable of user tracking.
 The debug mode